MicrosoftDocs/power-platform/power-platform/admin/web-application-requirements.md

 ## Support for Microsoft Internet Explorer and Microsoft Edge Legacy

-Internet Explorer support ends Aug 17th, 2021 and Microsoft Edge Legacy support ended March 2021.
+Internet Explorer and Microsoft Edge Legacy support has ended.
 We recommend that you switch to Microsoft Edge (based on Chromium).
 See [Support end for Internet Explorer](support-end-internet-explorer.md) for more details on the support ending for Internet Explorer and Microsoft Edge Legacy with model-driven apps.

 ## Support for older browser versions